 Vulnerability and violence

-As much as this game is centered on vulnerability, it is centered on violence.
-Violence has a clear role and meaning here.
-It’s morally justified as it is framed as self-defense.
+As much as this game is centered on vulnerability, it’s centered on violence.
+It has a clear role and meaning here.
+It’s morally justified as it’s framed as self-defense.
 Story-wise, it’s necessary because once again, violence is the tool that shapes our character.
 We grow by suffering pain and committing violence.
 Once again, the decision of building a story on inevitable violence has serious consequences I’d like to describe.

 Suffering and voyeurism

 First, Lara’s life is under perpetual danger.
 Lara’s body is hurt so many times in so many ugly ways.
 Her body falls off cliffs, spins around, has bleeding wounds, is beaten, stabbed, shot.
 The pain she suffers in this game is enormous, and all perpetrators are exclusively men.
-In the end, Lara is scarred, her clothes are rags and she is marked for life.
+In the end, Lara is scarred, her clothes are rags and she’s marked for life.
 I haven’t seen this happening to a male body in video games.
-The role of “perpetual victims of male violence” in games is reserved for female (and sexualized) bodies.
+The role of “perpetual victims of male violence” in games is reserved for female, sexualized bodies.

 Apparently the game designers had great pleasures in animating this violence.
 For example, when Lara dies, there’s always a nasty effect.
 Polygon describes this as “gruesome voyeurism”: